UPS-API/java-api-examples/pickup/readme.md

 There are 2 notable class in this tutorial, namely com.ups.api.app.AppConfig and com.ups.api.app.PickupDemo.
 The AppConfig class is a configuration class leveraging Spring injection to incorporate the property value from src/main/resources/application.properties file.
-The TnTDemo is to illustrate how to use the Landed cost api.
+The PickupDemo is to illustrate how to use the Pickup api.

 ```java